 Question - In general what do I need to pay attention to when using NanoLIBS?

-1) Sample needs to have a “good quality” flat surface.
-Use hydraulic press to make tablet if you can.
+1) Samples need to have a “good quality” flat surface.
+Use a hydraulic press to make the tablet if you can.

 2) Keep the sample’s flat surface well in contact with the front nose piece of the NanoLIBS device.